bokulich-lab/q2-fondue/tutorial/tutorial_draft.md

 ## Using q2-fondue
-After reading about regionally distinct microbial communities in vineyards in the publication by Bokulich et al. (2016)<sup>2</sup>, we are super curious to explore the dataset this study was based.
+After reading about regionally distinct microbial communities in vineyards in the publication by Bokulich et al. (2016)<sup>2</sup>, we are super curious to explore the dataset this study was based on.
 Luckily, with q2-fondue retrieving all this data is a cakewalk!

 ## Installation